 Originally from Denver, she has many years of experience in health behavior change and wellness coaching.
 She values living an active lifestyle, as well as her close network of family and friends, as well as moving her body in ways that feel good.
-She loves spending time with her growing family (which includes her husband, 18 month old and new baby on the way).
+She loves spending time with her growing family (which includes her husband, 18 month old and new baby).

 Sage Hall, room 100C